CompNet/TrajanNet/README.md

 * Signed nets:
   * Consider the evolution of the relationships
   * Synchronous closure, separate the different steps until complete graph
-* Structural similarity between spanish / the rest (and other attributes)
+* Structural similarity between spaniards / the rest (and other attributes)
 * Multiplex plot of the different types of links (Didn't find an appropriate tool)